SyedMahmoodEjaz/Nasa-Space-App-Challenge/README.md

 # Nasa Space App Challenge

-decode the secrets of cosmos Interactive Exploration and Feature Discovery in NASA's Astronomical Imagery.
+Decode the secrets of cosmos: Interactive Exploration and Feature Discovery in NASA's Astronomical Imagery.

 🚀 Project Overview
 This project was developed for the NASA International Space Apps Challenge 2025 in response to a challenge likely focused on Data Visualization and Citizen Science.